compound-finance/comet/scripts/rewards_v2/README.md

 The purpose of this script is to generate proofs for Rewards V2.
 Detailed information about the Rewards V2 implementation can be found in the [RewardsV2.md](../../docs/RewardsV2.md).

+## How to generate Merkle tree with proofs?

+1. You can run the script locally by the command `yarn hardhat generateMerkleTree --network mainnet --deployment usdc --type start --blocknumber 21114579`
+2. Run `create-rewards-v2-campaign` Github Workflow

 ## Script Workflow

 1. User Collection.
 Retrieve all users that interacted with the Comet starting from the Comet creation block up to a specified block.